Corps of Military Police (India): History

-The First section of Indian Corps of Military Police was raised in July 1939, with the name of Force 4 Provost unit and initially was part of the 4th Indian Infantry Division which was the first Indian Formation to be inducted in World War 2.
+The first section of Indian Corps of Military Police was raised in July 1939, with the name of Force 4 Provost unit and initially was part of the 4th Indian Infantry Division which was the first Indian formation to be inducted in World War 2.
 The Provost section was raised by taking soldiers from the 7 and 11 Cavalry Regiment.
-The recorded date of raising the first Provost Unit is 28 August 1939 and the Unit served in campaigns of North Africa and Burma during the World War 2 and after the successful operations by this newly formed unit during these campaigns, the British Government of India formally sanctioned the formation of Corps of Indian Military Police on 7 July 1942.
+The recorded date of raising the first Provost Unit is 28 August 1939 and the Unit served in campaigns of North Africa and Burma during the World War 2.
+After successful operations by this newly formed unit during these campaigns, the Government of British India formally sanctioned the formation of Corps of Indian Military Police on 7 July 1942.

 Initially under the British rule, the Corps was known as 'Corps of Indian Military Police (CIMP)' and after the Freedom of India on 18 October 1947, the corps was re-designated and now is known as 'Corps of Military Police (CMP)',which is now celebrated as Corps Raising Day.